-Simone joined Loughborough University from the University of Manchester, where he managed the Manchester China Institute and was Associate Member at the Manchester Institute for Innovation Research.
+Simone joined Loughborough University as Lecturer in International Business, Strategy and Innovation in 2019 from the University of Manchester, where he managed the Manchester China Institute and was Associate Member at the Manchester Institute for Innovation Research.

 With a research background in R&D and innovation management, he conducts research in the field of innovation studies.
-Specifically, he has been looking into global innovation and reverse innovation dynamics, with a focus on China.
+Specifically, he has been looking into global innovation and reverse innovation dynamics, focusing on the dichotomy advanced vs emerging economies.
 More recently he has developed an interest in international R&D alliances and university-industry collaboration.

-His work has been published in such journals as The Journal of Product Innovation Management, R&D Management, Creativity and Innovation, Research-Technology Management.
+His work has been published in such journals as Journal of Product Innovation Management, British Journal of Management, R&D Management, Creativity and Innovation, Research-Technology Management.

 Beyond his research interests, Simone has worked extensively with Italian, UK and Chinese Government institutions for the set up and delivery of cooperation programmes and organisations of official business delegations.